 You can use a social media scheduling tool to share the advert regularly and increase the chances of reaching as many people as possible across various social media platforms.
 Social media communities, like Facebook groups dedicated to specific professions, are also a good place for finding talent.

 Creating and sharing job postings online will help you reach your desired population of candidates for them to apply for the position available at your company or organization.

 Online postings also create an accessible networked platform.
 When it comes time to look at resumes, all applicants can be seen side-by-side, saving companies valuable time between fillings.

-This process also involves shortlisting, interviewing, and hiring the most suitable for the position.
+This process also involves shortlisting, interviewing, job simulation, and hiring the most suitable for the position.
 Doing this online saves time and resources that would have otherwise been used in the recruitment.
 And talk about convenience!
 You can conduct interviews at any time.

 Do the Paperwork

 Once you choose a candidate to join your team, it’s time to think about finalizing the hiring process and making it official.
 Whether it's full-time employment or a trial period, make sure to have it all on paper.
 Prepare the contract and other documents the candidate should sign, and send it over to them to sign.
 This can be done with a document signing software, or they can sign it by hand, and send back the scan.
 No matter the logistics, it’s important that both you and your candidate are on the same page with the position.

 The last step to a successful hiring process is developing an effective and efficient onboarding system.